nark/WiredClient/README.md

 # Wired Client Source Code

 This repository hosts Wired Client source code.
-You will find an Xcode project named "WiredClient.xcodeproj" that contains a Wired Client target ready to deploy a 10.6+ compatible application (i386).
+You will find an Xcode project named "WiredClient.xcworkspace" that contains a Wired Client target ready to deploy a 10.7+ compatible application (64-bit).

 ## Prerequisites

 - Mac OS X 10.11+
 - Xcode 9.0+
-- Homebrew
+- Homebrew 1.4+
-- CocoaPods
+- CocoaPods 1.2+

 ## How to compile Wired Client